 One of my biggest character flaws is definitely impatience.
 One way I’ve discovered this is through my drive to complete other people’s sentences.
-I usually do this when I want to speed up a conversation or help the person I’m conversing with get to the point.
+I usually do this when I want to speed up a conversation or help the person I’m conversing with to get to the point.
 It is not a good way to be.

-Anyways, to get to the point: today I read an article about the connection between the ability to complete other people’s sentences and the understanding of a language.
-The article was titled: "New Research Findings in Linguistics."
+Anyways, to get to my point: today I read an article about the connection between the ability to complete other people’s sentences and the understanding of a language.
+The article was titled: “New Research Findings in Linguistics.”

 The article explained that the “ability to effectively predict the syntax of others in context” is the result of “linguistic probability.”
 The more exposure and experience a person has with a language, the higher their ability to accurately predict what’s coming next in a sentence or text.
-The researchers explained that the ability to predict someone else’s point can be 'remarkably' accurate.
-Not only does the ability produce accurate predictions in the basic meaning of what someone is going to say, but it also provides accurate predictions for word choice and phrasing.
+The researchers explained that the ability to predict someone else’s point can be ‘remarkably’ accurate.
+Not only does the ability to produce accurate predictions in the basic meaning of what someone is going to say, but it also provides accurate predictions for word choice and phrasing.

 While discussing the possible implications of this study, one idea posed was: “Educators engaged in foreign language instruction might effectively focus their initial efforts on the most probable sentence constructions.”